Baron von Raschke: Professional wrestling career

 In November 2021, Raschke appeared with All Elite Wrestling at its Full Gear pay-per-view.
-He was in the crowd for the 10-man street fight between The Inner Circle and American Top Team and put the Iron Claw on Ethan Page.
+He was in the crowd for the 10-man street fight between The Inner Circle and American Top Team and put the Claw on Ethan Page.

 Personal life

 When not wrestling, Raschke worked as a substitute teacher.
 Upon retirement, Raschke purchased and managed a bric-a-brac shop called "The Wigwam" in Lake George, Minnesota.
 He sold it in 2000.
+During the 1990s, he also worked at the Minnesota Zoo as a part-time Monorail driver.

 Legacy

 Stage play: The Baron

 In April 2007, Raschke starred in a stage play, The Baron, based around his life, persona, and times in the AWA.
 The Baron, co-written by Cory McLeod and Raschke's son Karl, ran for several months at the Minnesota History Theatre.
 It detailed how a very mild-mannered and polite man created an in-ring gimmick that drew so much heat that he and his frequent tag-team wrestling partner (and real-life friend) Mad Dog Vachon often had to fight their way out of the ring.